Ghost-Recon131/FP-a2-s3843790/README.md

 - Some error text will not clear when the entered details are wrong on the first time.
 This is fine as it as visual only and if the details are correct, the program will still function as normal.

+- There is no resizing support.
+The specs did not state the program needs to resize and this has not been implemented.
+In if you resize the program window to be larger than 1280x720, it will not scale and if you resize it to be smaller, you will lose GUI elements.
 # References
 1. [1]S. Akshif, "VoxelPixel/HashingAlgorithmsInJava", GitHub, 2021.
 [Online].
 Available:
    https://github.com/VoxelPixel/HashingAlgorithmsInJava/blob/master/SHA256.java.
 [Accessed: 25- Apr- 2021].